psychemedia/storytelling-notes/gwion-bach.md

 "You speak then," said the stranger, taking an enormous potation, "of Seithenyn, Prince Seithenyn, Seithenyn ap Seithyn Saidi, Arglwydd Gorarcheidwad yr Argae Breninawl."
 "I seldom hear his name," said Taliesin, "with any of those sounding additions: he is usually called Seithenyn the Drunkard."

-The stranger goggled about his eyes in an attempt to fix them steadily on Taliesin, screwed up the corners of his mouth, stuck out his nether lip, pursed up his chin, thrust forward his right foot, and elevated his golden goblet in his nght hand; then, in‘a tone which he intended to be strongly becoming of his impressive aspect and imposing attitude, he muttered, "Look at me."
+The stranger goggled about his eyes in an attempt to fix them steadily on Taliesin, screwed up the corners of his mouth, stuck out his nether lip, pursed up his chin, thrust forward his right foot, and elevated his golden goblet in his nght hand; then, in'a tone which he intended to be strongly becoming of his impressive aspect and imposing attitude, he muttered, "Look at me."

 Taliesin looked at him accordingly, with as much gravity as he could preserve.